-Translation:After finishing eating, he will immediately brush his teeth.
+Translation:After he finishes eating, he will brush his teeth at once.

 English also doesn't have future tense.
 We just have several future markers which have subtle distinctions: will vs shall vs going to vs gonna, plus you don't need to use any of them when talking about the future, as in "I go overseas tomorrow".